MLB roundup: Astros bash 7 homers, hammer A's

 Pete Alonso hit two solo shots to as he continues his chase of baseball’s single-season rookie home run record, and New York beat visiting Arizona in the opener of a pivotal four-game series.

-The Mets, who began the day four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
-The Diamondbacks, who entered Monday 1 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.
+The Mets, who remained four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
+The Diamondbacks, who fell to 2 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.

 Alonso gave the Mets a quick lead with a homer in the first and provided their final run in the fifth.
 The two homers give him a major-league-leading 47, five shy of the rookie record set by the Yankees’ Aaron Judge in 2017.